HOGENT-Web/csharp/chapters/course-overview/slides/presentation.md

 5 hours per week
  - 2 hours
  - 3 hours
+> There is always a part theory and practicum.

 **Practise-first approach**
  - Essential theory explained with slides and demo's followed by exercises in each class.